Roman Republic: First Punic War (264–241 BC)

-Hostilities in Sicily resumed in 252, with the taking of Thermae by Rome.
-Carthage countered the following year, by besieging L. Caecilius Metellus, who held Panormos (now Palermo).
-The consul had dug trenches to counter the elephants, which once hurt by missiles turned back on their own army, resulting in a great victory for Metellus, who exhibited some captured beasts in the Circus Maximus.
+Hostilities in Sicily resumed in 252 BC, with Rome's taking of Thermae.
+The next year, Carthage besieged Lucius Caecilius Metellus, who held Panormos (now Palermo).
+The consul had dug trenches to counter the elephants, which once hurt by missiles turned back on their own army, resulting in a great victory for Metellus.
 Rome then besieged the last Carthaginian strongholds in Sicily, Lilybaeum and Drepana, but these cities were impregnable by land.
-Publius Claudius Pulcher, the consul of 249, recklessly tried to take the latter from the sea, but he suffered a terrible defeat; his colleague Lucius Junius Pullus likewise lost his fleet off Lilybaeum.
+Publius Claudius Pulcher, the consul of 249, recklessly tried to take the latter from the sea, but suffered a terrible defeat; his colleague Lucius Junius Pullus likewise lost his fleet off Lilybaeum.
 Without the corvus, Roman warships had lost their advantage.
-By now, both sides were drained and could not undertake large scale operations; the number of Roman citizens who were being called up for war had been reduced by 17% in two decades, a result of the massive bloodshed.
-The only military activity during this period was the landing in Sicily of Hamilcar Barca in 247, who harassed the Romans with a mercenary army from a citadel he built on Mt.
+By now, both sides were drained and could not undertake large-scale operations.
+The only military activity during this period was the landing in Sicily of Hamilcar Barca in 247 BC, who harassed the Romans with a mercenary army from a citadel he built on Mt.
 Eryx.

-Finally, unable to take the Punic fortresses in Sicily, Rome tried to decide the war at sea and built a new navy, thanks to a forced borrowing from the rich.
-In 242, 200 quinqueremes under consul Gaius Lutatius Catulus blockaded Drepana.
-The rescue fleet from Carthage arrived the next year, but was largely undermanned and soundly defeated by Catulus.
+Unable to take the Punic fortresses in Sicily, Rome tried to decide the war at sea and built a new navy, thanks to a forced borrowing from the rich.
+In 242 BC, 200 quinqueremes under consul Gaius Lutatius Catulus blockaded Drepana.
+The rescue fleet from Carthage was soundly defeated by Catulus.
 Exhausted and unable to bring supplies to Sicily, Carthage sued for peace.
-Catulus and Hamilcar negotiated a treaty, which was somewhat lenient to Carthage, but the Roman people rejected it and imposed harsher terms: Carthage had to pay 1000 talents immediately and 2200 over ten years, and evacuate Sicily.
+Carthage had to pay 1,000 talents immediately and 2,200 over ten years and evacuate Sicily.
 The fine was so high that Carthage could not pay Hamilcar's mercenaries, who had been shipped back to Africa.
 They revolted during the Mercenary War, which Carthage suppressed with enormous difficulty.
 Meanwhile, Rome took advantage of a similar revolt in Sardinia to seize the island from Carthage, in violation of the peace treaty.
-This stab-in-the-back led to permanent bitterness in Carthage.
+This led to permanent bitterness in Carthage.